Nigel Bruce: Career

-Dr Watson
+Dr. Watson

-Bruce's career signature role was that of Dr Watson in the 1939–1946 Sherlock Holmes film series, alongside his friend Basil Rathbone playing Holmes.
+Bruce's career signature role was that of Dr. Watson in the 1939–1946 Sherlock Holmes film series, alongside his friend Basil Rathbone playing Holmes.
 Bruce starred as Watson in all 14 films of the series, and over 200 radio programs of The New Adventures of Sherlock Holmes.
 Although Watson often appears to be the older of the two main characters, Bruce was three years younger than Rathbone.

 Though for most viewers Nigel Bruce formed their vision of Dr Watson, Holmes purists have long objected that the Watson of the books was intelligent and capable (although not an outstanding detective), and that Bruce's portrayal made Watson intellectually dimmer and more bumbling than the literary figure.
 (A nickname resulting from this portrayal was "Boobus Britannicus".)
-Loren D. Estleman wrote of Bruce: Rathbone, however, spoke highly of Bruce's portrayal, saying that Watson was one of the screen's most lovable characters.
+Loren D. Estleman wrote of Bruce:

+Rathbone, however, spoke highly of Bruce's portrayal, saying that Watson was one of the screen's most lovable characters.
 The historian David Parkinson wrote that Bruce's "avuncular presence provided the perfect counterbalance to Rathbone's briskly omniscient sleuth".
 Historian Alan Barnes notes that, despite the criticisms against him, Bruce rehabilitated Watson, who had been a marginal figure in the cinematic Holmes canon to that point: "after Bruce, it would be a near-unthinkable heresy to show Holmes without him".
+For the radio series, Bruce was allowed to play a more competent version of the character.

 The Rathbone-Bruce co-star film series lapsed with the death of its producer-director Roy William Neill in 1946.
 Since then, most major modern adaptations of Arthur Conan Doyle's Sherlock Holmes stories, especially since the 1970s, have consciously defied the popular stereotype, and depicted Watson faithfully as a capable man of action.